ismcodes/mediapublic-server/site-layout.md

 ###Site Objective

-The MediaPublic site strives to produce a single spot where anyone who is involved in, is passionate about, or uses public media can come to enjoy all of the work being done in the public space.
+The MediaPublic site strives to produce a single spot where anyone who is involved in, is passionate about, or uses public media can find and share stories produced by public media, create resources to help people learn how to make public media, find information about the people working in public media, find code repositories associated with public media, and learn ways to become more deeply involved or help public media organizations.
 Collaboration is hugely successful in other spaces/industries, and it is the MediaPublic team's belief that it should be successful in the public media space as well.